Winter Lawn Care: Tips for Keeping Your Lawn Healthy in the Cold Months

 Applying a slow-release fertilizer in late fall is one of the best ways to prepare your lawn for winter.
 Fertilizing helps grass roots store essential nutrients that will sustain it through the cold months and promote healthy growth in spring.

 - Choose a Winterizing Fertilizer: Look for a winter-specific or slow-release fertilizer that provides phosphorus and potassium to strengthen roots.
+Liquid kelp can be a good option as it contains important trace minerals.

 - Apply Before the First Frost: Timing is key—apply fertilizer before the ground freezes so it has time to absorb.